Archive: Miller Center Fellowship Mentors

 Coalitions of the Unwilling: Insurgency and Enfranchisement in the United States and South Africa

-Elisabeth Clemens, University of Chicago Associate Professor of Sociology, analyzes the processes behind institutional change.
+Elisabeth Clemens analyzes the processes behind institutional change.
 She is currently researching the privatization of public education.
 She has written many books and articles, including The People's Lobby: Organizational Innovation and the Rise of Interest Group Politics in the United States, 1890–1925; "The Typical Tools for the Job: Research Strategies in Institutional Analysis" (with Marc Schneiberg) in Sociological Theory (September 2006); and "Sociology as a Historical Science" in The American Sociologist (Summer 2006).
 She also co-edited Remaking Modernity: Politics and Processes in Historical Sociology with Julia Adams and Ann Shola Orloff.

-Mentor: Lisa Cobbs Hoffman, Chair, American Foreign Relations, San Diego State University
+Mentor: Lisa Cobbs Hoffman, Professor of History and Dwight E. Stanford Chair in U.S. Foreign Relations, San Diego State University

 Fellow: Katherine Unterman (2010), Yale University